johnmidgley/opencola-alpha/README.md

 Waiting for certificate creation
 New certificate found.
 Install? [y/n]:
 ```
 If this is the first time you're starting OpenCola, a TLS certificate will have been generated so that you can use OpenCola over https.
-Enter 'y' to install the certificate (*This requires administrator access and will fail if not powershell as administrator*).
+Enter 'y' to install the certificate - **This requires administrator access and will fail if powershell is not run as administrator**.

 ```
 ROOT "Trusted Root Certification Authorities"